actions-automation/manage-your-labels/README.md

 instance of it is active -- otherwise, conflicts between competing configurations may happen.

+### Authenticating with Github

+To make sure everything works, you'll need to ensure a personal access token with the `public_repository` scope is available via the `BOT_TOKEN` environment variable.
+The account used to create the PAT must also have permission to edit labels on the repository you want to manage.

+Following the guide over on the [`pull-request-responsibility`](https://github.com/actions-automation/pull-request-responsibility#authenticating-with-github) repo should suffice.

+### Configuration

 `manage-your-labels` uses a config file stored at `manage-your-labels.yml` within the top-level directory of the `.github` repo for label management.
 You can read more about how to set up that configuration and see an example in the